hxheni/RMS/README.md

 Human Resources - We've given the admin the options to add/delete/modify the staff and the accountant the ability to manage their salaries.
 Some members have a fixed salary, others are paid according to the numbers of the hours worked.
 Distributors - The accountant has a list of distributors and makes the ordering of the products.
 There is a part of the app taking care about this.

-The web application is built using PHP, mySQL, and jQuery Mobile.
+The web application is built using PHP, mySQL, Javasript and Jquery.